-Tee Ball Baseball is for girls and boys 5-6 years old who want to learn the fundamentals of baseball (hitting, throwing, fielding, base running, terminology) in a fun, team setting.
+Tee Ball Baseball is for girls and boys who turn 5-6 years old prior to September 1, 2023.
+In Tee Ball, athletes will learn the fundamentals of baseball (hitting, throwing, fielding, base running, terminology) in a fun, team setting.
 Rosters are typically composed of 8-10 players.
-On Offense, players hitting off a batting tee.
+On Offense, players hitting off a batting tee (pictured below).
 On Defense, each player plays a posistion in the field.

 There is one 60 minute weekday practice, and one 60 minute weekend game.